-Chana masala (spiced chickpeas) is a staple in my kitchen and definitely my go-to dish when entertaining.
-This intensely spiced, tangy, aromatic dish makes for a healthy, protein packed dinner.
+Chana masala is a staple in my kitchen for quick weeknight meals as well as a go-to dish when entertaining.
+This perfectly spiced, tangy, aromatic restaurant-style chickpea curry makes for a healthy, protein-packed dinner.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.